-This policy manual includes procedures for the preparation and submission of research protocols, including informed consent documents, for review by the State University of New York (SUNY) Health Science Center at Brooklyn [Downstate Medical Center (DMC)] Institutional Review Board (IRB) and Privacy Board (DMC IRB).
+This policy manual includes procedures for the preparation and submission of research protocols, including informed consent documents, for review by the State University of New York (SUNY) Health Science Center at Brooklyn Downstate Institutional Review Board (IRB) and Privacy Board (Downstate IRB).
 This policy outlines the responsibilities of investigators and key personnel during the conduct of human research and after a study is closed.

 This policy helps to ensure compliance with the terms of a Federal Wide Assurance (FWA00003624) with the US Department of Health and Human Services, Office for Human Research Protections (OHRP).
-This assurance applies to all human research when DMC is engaged in human research, including when the workforce conducts research outside of DMC in connection with their institutional responsibilities.
+This assurance applies to all human research when Downstate is engaged in human research, including when the workforce conducts research outside of Downstate in connection with their institutional responsibilities.

-The DMC IRB registration with OHRP is IORG#0000064 for IRB# 00011521, and serves as the primary IRB for DMC research.
-External IRBs with review and oversight of DMC research must register with OHRP.
+The Downstate IRB registration with OHRP is IORG#0000064 and serves as the primary IRB for Downstate research.
+External IRBs with review and oversight of Downstate research must register with OHRP.

 Activities requiring IRB review must have IRB approval and meet all other applicable requirements before they begin.
 This policy ensures compliance with policies, regulations, and laws pertaining to human research, including the requirements of the local jurisdiction where research takes place or the local jurisdiction for the source of specimens or data.
-DMC applies federal, state, and tribal regulations as indicated in the section below.